viltgroup/bucket-restore/README.md

 * Dry runs - preview changes before committing to a rollback
 * Check versions/generations of objects in a bucket
 * Works with multiple objects at the same time for fast restores
-* Doesn't delete object history - it's always possible to undo a rollback
+* Doesn't delete object history - it's always possible to undo a rollback if object versioning is activated

 ## Download